 The obtained result can then be used to derive an approximation of $f^$ , but the computational complexity is $O(n^3d^3K^3 + n^2d^2K)$ .
-Moreover, the convolution in the second term of (4.10) could be directly computed only for a limited set of kernels, e.g., the radial basis function kernel (RBF).
+Moreover, the convolution in the second term of (4.10) could be directly computed only for a limited set of kernels, e.g. Radial Basis Function kernel (RBF).

-In order to improve the computational complexity, we employ the RFF approach in the kernel function approximation.
+In order to improve the computational complexity we employ RFF approach to the kernel function approximation.